 A borrower can choose to purchase a new home with a HECM by downsizing or upsizing to a nicer or larger home.
 Or one can refinance with many flexible options.
 A lump sum of cash can be received, a lifetime monthly income stream can be elected, or a secure and guaranteed growing line-of-credit (LOC) can be established as an alternative for a source of cash flow or emergency fund.
 It is the flexibility of the reverse mortgage that makes it such an important financial tool to consider.

 Future articles will dive deeper into the many facets of this product that financial advisors are increasingly including in designing long-term financial plans.
+So if you are in need of this service, make sure that you reach out to an advisor that specializes in this area.
+Most of them will have utilized the idea of financial services marketing in order to promote themselves, so a quick internet search is all that will be needed to find an advisor who has your long-term financial situation at the forefront of their mind.
 Even though the governmental regulatory protections for the consumer are high, there are still hesitations that arise from misconceptions of a reverse mortgage.
 I have addressed the most common ones below.